felipenoris/XLSX.jl/docs/src/formatting/cellFormatting.md

 ```
 ![image|320x500](../images/complexNone.png)

+An `XLSXFile` must be opened in write mode for rich text formatting to be editable, otherwise an error is thrown.

 ## Setting column width and row height

 Two functions offer the ability to set the column width and row height within a worksheet.
 These can use